 Mount Bisoke Hike

-The mount Bisoke adventure is one of the most memorable activities in Rwanda.
+The mount Bisoke hiking adventure is one of the most memorable activities in Rwanda.
 The top of this Volcano has a spectacular crater lake.
 It is simply a 6 – hours hike including the 2 hours descending down to the starting point.
 Experienced hikers can get to the top of this mountain in a matter of 3 hours or even less and return to the base in about an hour.

-On the day of hiking, hikers converge at the park headquarters at Kinigi at 7:00 am to attend to a briefing and be assigned a park ranger.
+On the day of hiking, Visitors converge at the park headquarters at Kinigi at 7:00 am to attend to a briefing and be assigned a park ranger.
 The park rangers are usually natives of the Volcanoes national park vicinity and thus very knowledgeable about the mountain adventures.

 At 8:00 am the adventure begins.
 Your tour guide will transfer you to the starting point.
 You will be assigned porters to carry your baggage.
 You will be provided the hiking gear.

-Accommodation in Volcanoes NP, Rwanda
+Best Accommodation in Volcanoes National Park Rwanda

 Five Volcanoes Boutique Hotel – The lodge offers relaxing high end accommodation, with beautiful views of the rolling hills of the Land of a thousand hills.
 Accommodation comprises of 13 bedrooms (double/twin), a VIP cottage.
 Each facility is air conditioned and feature a flat-screen TV.
 A refrigerator and kettle.
 Read More